sbaliza/30DesafiosSOC_Iniciante/Challenge#3/Day#12- Incident Response Basics: Suspicious Bash Script Execution.md

  - Educate users about unknown script execution.

 ## Lab Checklist
-✅ Simulate Script	Create and execute a suspicious bash script ✅ Investigate Logs	Use commands to analyze the event
+✅ Simulate Script	Create and execute a suspicious bash script
+✅ Investigate Logs	Use commands to analyze the event
-✅ Kill and Delete	Contain and remove the malicious file ✅ Document Findings	Note IPs, users, and recommendations
+✅ Kill and Delete	Contain and remove the malicious file
+✅ Document Findings	Note IPs, users, and recommendations

 ## 📸 Submission
 Submit screenshots of:
 - The malicious script content
 - Process list showing the script or curl
-- .bash_history showing the command
 - Script deleted from /tmp